pieterkdevilliers/priority-tracking/README.md

 #### Actions - serves as the main page for using the app
 - **Navigation** - Simple navigation to access the Actions, Categories, Priorities, Past Actions and Help sections.
 This is visible on all pages in the app.
 - **Things I need to do** - This lists the existing actions being worked on and the ability to add new actions.
-For each actions there is also controls to start/stop the timer. mark an actions as done, edit an action or delete an action.
+For each action there is also controls to start/stop the timer, mark an actions as done, edit an action or delete an action.
-For each actions there is information on the Title, Related Priority, Related Category the time tracked and the action date.
+Each action displays information on the Title, Related Priority, Related Category the time tracked and the action date.
-- **Things I've done** - This simply list the Completed Actions with the ability to undo an Action, which moves it back into the "Things I need to do" section.
+- **Things I've done** - This simply lists the Completed Actions, with the ability to undo an Action, which moves it back into the "Things I need to do" section.
 - **Active Priorities** - This section shows the Active Priorities, with their Title, Description and related Category.
 - **Time Tracking** - Here a user can see their tracking details.
 Time - Today: Displays the number of Actions, Completed Actions, Open Actions and Total Time Tracked for the day.